risc0/risc0-rust-examples/digital-signature/README.md

 sign messages.
 Their identity is simply the SHA-256d hash of their passphrase.

-In our scheme, we would send the message, the commitment (message and passphrase), and the receipt.
-The allows the recipient to know that we have the passphrase (authenticity) and used it to sign the message in question (integrity).
+In our scheme, we would send the message, the commitment (message and identity), and the receipt.
+This allows the recipient to know that we have the passphrase (authenticity) and used it to sign the message in question (integrity).

 Specifically, the sender uses the zkVM to run `sign(message, passphrase)`.
 This returns a data structure that includes the important components: commitment and receipt.
+The commitment shows the message and the signer's identity, and the receipt proves that the identity was computed by taking the SHA-256d of the signer's passphrase (i.e. not just copied).
+Thus the signer must possess the passphrase.
 Sending those along with the message covers the full scope of a typical digital signature scheme.

 ## Run the example